Cat in Heat - Dealing with a cat in heat

 How do you recognize a cat in heat?

-Let's start at the recognition stage: how can you be sure your cat is in heat?
-Many owners don't initially recognize the behavior as hormonal turmoil.
-And that's understandable - it sometimes looks like boredom, attention seeking or even illness.
+Let’s start with the recognition phase: how can you be sure your cat is in heat?
+Many owners don’t initially recognize the behavior as hormonal agitation.
+And that’s understandable—it can sometimes look like boredom, a cry for attention, or even illness.

-But there are some obvious signs you can't miss.
-If your cat suddenly shows different behavior, check for these key points.
+But there are a few clear signs you can't miss.
+If your cat suddenly starts behaving differently, check these key points.
 Chances are you're dealing with a cat in heat:

 • A plaintive meow that keeps coming back.

-Your cat rubs her head against furniture (or you), rolls on the floor and literally makes herself small.
-Anything to give off her scent and attract hangovers.
+Your cat rubs her head against furniture (or against you), rolls around on the floor, and literally makes herself small.
+All to leave her scent and attract male cats.

-• Petting her back = butt in the air.
+• A pat on the back = butt in the air.

-As soon as you touch her back, she presses her chest against the ground and raises her hindquarters.
-Meanwhile, she tramples her hind legs - a typical reflex associated with readiness for mating.
+As soon as you touch her back, she presses her chest against the ground and sticks her hindquarters up in the air.
+Meanwhile, she kicks her hind legs—a typical reflex associated with being ready to mate.

 Some cats meow at the door and try to escape.
-Others prefer to crawl on your lap and want constant contact.
-Both behaviors indicate hormonal turmoil.
+Others prefer to curl up on your lap and want constant attention.
+Both behaviors indicate hormonal fluctuations.

-Her hormones are taking over from her hunger.
-Don't worry - this behavior is temporary, as long as it is not accompanied by other symptoms of illness.
+Her hormones are taking over her appetite.
+Don't worry—this behavior is temporary, as long as it isn't accompanied by other symptoms of illness.

-Sometimes your cat suddenly pees next to the box or in conspicuous places.
-Not in protest, but to leave scent for possible mates.
+Sometimes your cat will suddenly urinate next to the litter box or in conspicuous places.
+Not out of protest, but to leave a scent for potential mates.

 Letting cat go outside for the first time?